anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

       I utilized TranslateTransition for movement and FadeTransition for fading.

 6. Load game after game is over leads to loading a game with no bricks?
+7. Exception in thread "JavaFX Application Thread" java.util.ConcurrentModificationException - occurs when iterating over blocks array and making changes to the array during iteration?

 - check if each function only has one task, if have more than one